Geely and Volvo to launch powertrain venture after merger scrapped

 A year ago the two said they were planning to merge, giving Volvo access to public markets, as global automakers pursue alliances to respond better to the cost of the transition to electric cars, tougher emission rules and autonomous driving.

-They added, however, that they would launch a new company to combine their existing powertrain operations.

-The new entity, expected to become operational this year, will provide engines, transmissions systems and petrol-electric hybrid systems for use by both companies as well as other automakers.
+The new entity, expected to become operational this year, will provide engines, transmissions systems and petrol-electric hybrid systems for use by both companies and other automakers.

-“I firmly believe that this is the best combination, the best way forward for our companies,” Volvo Cars CEO Hakan Samuelsson told a joint news conference.
+“I firmly believe that this is the best combination, the best way forward for our companies,” Volvo Cars Chief Executive Hakan Samuelsson told a joint news conference.

 Asked if Volvo Cars would consider a stock market listing, he said there were currently no such plans.